|About Us||How to Find Us||Our Varieties|

 Keraji Mandarin - Citrus reticulata - produces 2-inch fruit too small for commercial production but an excellent dooryard fruit.
 Fruit has a sweet lemonade taste unlike any other citrus fruit.
 Peel is easy to remove.
 Tree is very cold-hardy surviving short dips into the upper teens.

 Kishu Mandarin - Citrus reticulata - When it comes to Mandarins, it doesn't get any better than the Kishu Mandarin.
 This seedless variety of Mandarin has everything you could want in a quick and healthy snack.
-The Kishu Mandarin may be the smallest mandarin you've seen, but don’t let that fool you.
+The Kishu Mandarin may be the smallest mandarin you've seen, but dont let that fool you.
 These bite-size citrus fruits are very sweet, seedless, easy to peel and packed full of flavor and nutrition.
-Ripens in Early December.
+Ripens in Early December - Out of Stock.